axibase/atsd/installation/aws-emr-s3.md

 && echo $MASTER_IP
 ```

-Specify path to private ssh key and log in to the node.
+Specify path to private SSH key and log in to the node.

 ```bash
 ssh -i /path/to/<key-name>.pem -o StrictHostKeyChecking=no hadoop@$MASTER_IP